HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 Ensure the context root for DX Core and the security setup is the same as for the source system - e.g. connection to the same LDAP(s).

-If you do not have the 9.5 UI features enabled in your source non container environment you should either enable it or if not possible disable on the container environment.
-For details on enabling and disabling see:
+If you do not have the 9.5 UI features enabled in your source non-container environment, you should either enable it or disable it on the container environment.
+For information about enabling and disabling 9.5 UI features, refer to the following:
 - [Enabling 9.5 UI features](../../../build_sites/practitioner_studio/working_with_ps/enable_prac_studio.md)
 - [Disabling 9.5 UI features](../../../build_sites/practitioner_studio/working_with_ps/disable_prac_studio.md)